tencentyun/intlcloud-documents/yehe_doc/管理与支持/渠道合作伙伴/用户指南/经销商/子客业务/子客管理/查询子客_intl_en.md

 ## Querying Reseller's Customer

-You can query all your customers under your account and view their basic information and available credit.
+A partner can query all its customers and view their basic information, available credits, and credit deduction details.

 Step 1.
 Use your partner account to log in to [Tencent Cloud](https://intl.cloud.tencent.com/login) and enter the [Partner Center](https://console.intl.cloud.tencent.com/partners).

 Step 2.
-Select **Customer Management** on the left sidebar.
+Select **Customer Business>Customer Management** on the left sidebar.

 Step 3.
 Manage customers.

 ### 1. Query customers

-You can query your customers based on account ID and account name.
+A partner can search for a customer fuzzily by account ID/name and exactly by email.

 ![](https://qcloudimg.tencent-cloud.cn/raw/2eb0d7a0c85eaedff0ef76d2f68671ec.png)